AgentSquare: Automatic LLM Agent Search in Modular Design Space: Related Work

 \subsection{Automatic Design of LLM-based Agents}

 LLM-based agent system, as the most advanced AI system, has not yet formed a unified design space and an automatic design approach.
-Existing efforts on automatic building of LLM agents focus on three aspects: engineering-oriented open resources, conceptual framework of LLM agent design, and automatic design of partial components of LLM agents.
-Firstly, engineering-oriented open resources like LangChain\footnote{https://github.com/langchain-ai/langchain} and BabyAGI\footnote{https://github.com/yoheinakajima/babyagi} has provided convenient ways to build an LLM-centric agentic system, however, they still need human participation to organize different modules and can't support the optimization of the designed agent.
-Secondly, there's has been some conceptual framework trying to provide a unified design principle of LLM agents, such as CoALA~\citep{sumers2023cognitive}.
-It points out four basic modules of language agents from the perspective of cognitive science, including long-term memory, external grounding, internal actions and decision-making.
+Engineering-oriented open resources like LangChain\footnote{https://github.com/langchain-ai/langchain} and BabyAGI\footnote{https://github.com/yoheinakajima/babyagi} have provided convenient ways to build an LLM-centric agentic system, however, they still need human participation to organize different modules and can't support the optimization of the designed agent.
+Besides, there have been some conceptual frameworks trying to provide a unified design principle of LLM agents, such as CoALA~\citep{sumers2023cognitive}.
 However, it's still a vision of how LLM agents should be in the future, without providing a practical design framework.
-Thirdly, there have been some separate works to automate parts of LLM agent systems, such as prompt optimization~\citep{do2024automatic,ma2024large} and workflow search~\citep{li2024autoflow,hu2024automated}.
-Nevertheless, these works over-simplify the structure of agentic systems to pure prompts or codes, unable to provide a clear design space of LLM agents.
-Besides, another common shortcoming of existing works is that all of them are proposed without much consideration of existing designed agent architectures, thus hard to be representative and universal.
-Differently, our proposed modularized LLM agent design space can well cover existing efforts of LLM agent design, and provide a practical approach for automatic agent architecture optimization.
+More importantly, there are several recent works that explore the problem of automating (at least part of) the design of LLM agent systems defined on different search spaces.
+OPRO~\citep{yang2024large} and Promptbreeder~\citep{fernando2024promptbreeder} can be considered as using LLMs to optimize LLM agent defined on prompt space.
+More relevantly, ADAS~\citep{hu2024automated} proposes to search the entire agentic system defined on code space, enabling the search for LLM agents with more flexible prompts, tool uses, control flows and more.